 Towers offers move in bonuses on select apartments for rent throughout the year.
 These promotions are typically limited time offers, and are subject to change or may end at any time, and are only valid when posted on our website.

-Move in bonuses are available to new residents only, and are not applicable to unit transfers or moves within the same building.
+Move in bonuses are available to new residents only, and are not applicable to assignments, unit transfers or moves within the same building.
 Tenants in good standing moving from one Towers Realty Group apartment to another are eligible.
 Move in bonuses cannot be combined with any other offer or promotion, and are not applicable to sublets or assignments of tenancy.

 Move in bonuses are applied as rent discounts, and tenants will receive the bonus in one of the following ways: